dimagi/commcare-hq/corehq/apps/userreports/README.rst

 adding optional ``order`` expression with one of ``DESC`` (for descending) or ``ASC`` (for ascending) If a sort-value of an item is ``None``, the item will appear in the start of list.
-If sort-values of any two items can’t be compared, an empty list is returned.
+If sort-values of any two items can't be compared, an empty list is returned.

 ``items_expression`` can be any valid expression that returns a list.
-If this doesn’t evaluate to a list an empty list is returned.
+If this doesn't evaluate to a list an empty list is returned.
 It may be necessary to specify a ``datatype`` of ``array`` if the expression could return a single element.